 Generally admissions priority is given to students who reside in the school’s zone.
 Some schools still need to waitlist kids who live within their zone, if they receive more applications than they have places available.
 Conversely some schools are able to accept students from outside their zone, subject to availability of places, so it never hurts to contact the school Principal directly.

-The subject of school choices zones and choices is complex and you can learn more in our AWNY guide to public elementary school choices and the guest post written for AWNY, An Inside Guide to NYC School Applications, by Ella Colley of Inside Schools.
+The subject of school choices zones and choices is complex and you can learn more in our AWNY guide to public elementary school choices and from the Inside Schools site.

 Gifted & Talented Program

 The Gifted & Talented (G&T) program is an alternative to the general education program and is designed for kids who are academically advanced for their Grade.
 It’s offered only in select schools.
 The DOE has an overview of the G&T program and we’ve covered it in more detail in the AWNY guide to public elementary school choices.